 How to build a pizza oven

-Building of a pizza oven is fairly straight forward and entails completion of the following steps:
+Building a pizza oven is fairly straightforward and involves the following steps:

-- Foundation (out of wood, brick, stone etc).
+- Build a foundation (out of wood, brick, stone etc).

 - Create a hearth insulation.

 - Place a dome (out of bricks or cob).

-- Insulation (out of vermiculite, perlite, fire blanket or a mix).
+- Create another insulation (out of vermiculite, perlite, fire blanket or a mix).